Helen Goodson MCSP HPC

 Jo is a member of the Acupuncture Association of Chartered Physiotherapists.

 Kathryn also has a particular interest in treating spinal conditions and is a certified APPI Pilates instructor with experience of teaching in a variety of settings.
 She has completed several Pilates speciality courses including Ante and Postnatal, Osteoporosis and more recently a High Intensity Interval Training Pilates course.
+More recently Kathryn has studied the mechanics of running and associated injuries.
 She is also a qualified snowboard instructor having taught in the UK and abroad and therefore appreciates the demands of winter sports although she now spends more time in the Hertfordshire countryside with her two Labradors.
+Kathryn is available in clinic on Mondays until 7pm and Thursdays until 6pm.

 Matthew Guilliatt graduated in 2009 with a first class BSc (Hons) Physiotherapy from the University of Hertfordshire; he then has completed his Msc in Advanced Musculoskeletal Physiotherapy in 2017.

 Matthew currently works in the NHS as an Advanced Physiotherapy Practitioner in Hertfordshire.
 He has a special interest in shoulder rehabilitation especially multi-direction instability and Rotator cuff tendinopathies.
-He is also a reviewer for the Journal of Physiotherapy and is a member of the CSP, HCPC and MACP.
+He is also a reviewer for the Journal of Physiotherapy and is a member of the CSP, HCPC and MACP. and lectures part time at the University of Hertfordshire.
 Matthew is recognised by all major insurance companies.

 Since qualifying Matthew has worked specifically within musculoskeletal physiotherapy gaining experience from working within the NHS, private practice and also with a semi-professional football team in North London.
-Matthew has used these skills to work with patients to achieve their goals and to issue individual treatment plans.
+Matthew is available in clinic on Tuesdays

 Karen Shipton is a qualified Soft Tissue and Remedial Sports Massage Therapist, having graduated with a Level 5 BTEC Professional Diploma in Clinical Sport and Remedial Massage Therapy from the London School of Sports Massage.
 She works in conjunction with our physio team, focusing on re-aligning muscle length and reducing muscle stiffness through various different massage techniques including Myofascial Release, Soft Tissue Release (STR), Neuromuscular Technique (NMT) and Muscle Energy Techniques (MET), amongst others.
 She has also worked alongside the Physiotherapist at Harpenden RFU treating the 1st XV team and currently treats a range of patients from both sporting and non-sporting backgrounds.